heidihendry/camelot/README.md

 * **"wasd"** and **Arrow keys** can be used to select the next media in that direction.
 * hold **shift** + **"wasd"** OR **arrow keys** to select the next media in that direction, but also keep the existing selection.

-## Configuration

-### Required Fields

-A list of properties which must be present in the metadata of a file.
-Should any one of these properties not be present, a problem will be flagged in the dataset.

-### Project Start

-A timestamp indicating the beginning of the project.
-Should the timestamp of any file in the dataset fall occur before this, a problem will be flagged.
-The start time is _inclusive_.

-### Project End

-Like 'project-start', but for the project end date.
-The end time is _exclusive_.

-### Surveyed Species

-A list of strings with the names of the species in the survey.
-Should any file's metadata include a species not present in this list, a problem will be flagged.

-`HUMAN-CAMERACHECK` is considered by Camelot as a special species used to verify the start and end of a phase.
-Should a collection not contain a at least 2 files with this species, with unique dates, it will be flagged as a problem in the dataset.

-### Language

-Language used by Camelot.
-Currently only `English` is supported.

-### Night Start Hour

-One of four properties used to (naively) identify camera time configuration issues.
-This is the hour of the day at which night is guaranteed to have fallen.
-This should be set to the hour after there is no sign of daylight.

-### Night End Hour

-One of four properties used to (naively) identify camera time configuration issues.
-This is the hour of the day at which night may have ended.
-This should be set to the earliest time at which there's sign of daylight.

-### Infrared ISO Value Threshold

-One of four properties used to (naively) identify camera time configuration issues.
-The ISO value of the cameras which is used to suggest a photo was taken at night.

-File ISO values greater than this threshold are considered `night` photos and thus are expected to lie within 'Night Start Hour' and 'Night End Hour'

-### Erroneous Infrared Threshold

-One of four properties used to (naively) identify camera time configuration issues.
-This is the maximum allowable proportion of photos which are `night` photos, but do not fall within the block of time denoted by `Night Start Hour` and `Night End Hour`.

-### Sighting Independence Minutes Threshold

-The number of minutes after a species is sighted before further photographs of that species at that location should be considered independent (and thus included in analysis).

-**Important:** Currently location is considered as being unique to a folder.
-The dependence of two folders at the same location is not currently recognised.

 ## Administration and Advanced Configuration